zillding/cs5224/README.md

 $ npm start
 ```

 Open `http://localhost:3000` to see the results.
+(Make sure to see 'webpack built ...'
+which indicates it finished building)

 ### Development